-If you're finding that every time there is an upgrade or you need an integration, service or support there's a fee involved, then it might be time to consider another pricing model.
+If you're finding that every time there is an upgrade or you need an integration, service, or support there's a fee involved, then it might be time to consider another pricing model.
 Some systems have low upfront costs but charge for each additional item, while others have a slightly higher monthly cost but never, ever charge for software upgrades or service.
-Each retail owner has their own preference, just understand that there are options and you should find the one that suits your long-term business model.
+Every brand and retailer has their own preference, just understand that there are options and you should find the one that suits your long-term business model.

 5) Do you have to pay for your integrations with third party software?

-Customers today are demanding a streamlined shopping experience from their retailers regardless of the channel.
+Today's shopper demands a streamlined shopping experience regardless of the channel.
 Ecommerce and brick and mortar ideally should be connected and aligned for smart retail management.
 If you are operating an omnichannel retail business, is your current POS software up to the challenge?

 7) Are your retail reports providing you with the right data to help you make smarter decisions?

 Data is the key to success in the current retail climate.
-It may be customer, inventory or sales data, regardless, it needs to be powerful, flexible and respond to your needs.
+It may be customer, inventory, or sales data, but regardless, it needs to be powerful, flexible, and respond to your needs.
 Many point of sale software platforms have canned reports while others have hundreds of individual data points that you can manipulate in any way you choose.
 What do you need for your unique retail business?
-Do you have customizable dashboards dashboards and reporting features that are flexible, functional and easy to use?
+Do you have customizable dashboards dashboards and reporting features that are flexible, functional, and easy to use?

 8) Are you considering opening more locations?

-Are you a single retail location happy with where you are or are you looking at the horizon with an eye towards expansion?
+Are you a single retail location happy with where you are, or are you looking at the horizon with an eye toward expansion?
 Whether or not you are (or want to become) a multi-location retailer can influence which POS software you choose.
 Think deeply about your growth plans and ensure that you are choosing a system that has the flexibility to grow with you.